Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 \subsection{Particle populations}

-Figure \ref{fig:particle_images} shows electron microscopy images of sucrose, cocoa solids, and pre-refined and dark chocolate pastes.
+\cref{fig:particle_images} shows electron microscopy images of sucrose, cocoa solids, and pre-refined and dark chocolate pastes.
 The particle size distributions (PSDs) -- measured with a Malvern Mastersizer -- of cocoa powder, sucrose, and model and pre-refined dark chocolate pastes are shown in \cref{fig:PSDs}.
-Samples for PSD measurement were prepared by dispersing the powders or diluting the pastes in Akomed with ultrasound to ensure that any aggregates were broken up.
-The PSD of the liquor paste corresponds to the PSD of cocoa powder, while the PSD of the model dark chocolate paste corresponds to a weighted sum of the PSDs of cocoa powder and sucrose.
+Samples for particle size measurement were prepared by dispersing the powders or diluting the pastes in Akomed with ultrasound to ensure that any aggregates were broken up.
+The PSD of the liquor paste corresponds to that of cocoa powder, while the PSD of the model dark chocolate paste corresponds to a weighted sum of the PSDs of cocoa powder and sucrose.

-It should be noted that the PSD of the pre-refined paste is significantly different to the model dark paste.
+It should be noted that the PSD of the pre-refined dark chocolate paste is significantly different from its model counterpart.
 Pre-refining reduces the size of the majority of the sucrose particles, creating a new population slightly smaller than the cocoa solids.